amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 28 -*
+*Snippet 28*

+I have changed the image file that we are using, just so not to bore you out.

+Try hover over the ZoomButton, at the bottom and see how they change color.

 ![](D:\GitHub\Articulae\mds\images\real_zoom_buttons.PNG)

-Next lets do

-| icon for view all photos
+Next lets add the icon for the "View all photos" button.

 > components/ControlBar.qml